Euphorbias-ENSE-271-Github/ENSE271_SKCDA_Euphorbias-2023SS/Activity#1/README.md

 ### User Story Map
 The User Story Map visually represents how the user interacts with the website from their perspective.
 It helps our team gain a better understanding of users.

+### Customer Note
+There are several customer check-in feedbacks.